 What about parents and other visitors coming in to school?

-School is closed to all visitors.
-Parents of the small number of students who are in school in the next few weeks will drop them off outside the building.
+School will remain closed to all visitors when the students return in September.
+Parents and carers will drop them off outside the building.
 The safety of our school community is our main priority.

 Please email school by 8.30am on firstname.lastname@example.org and tell us the name and form of your child and the reason they are off.
 Please give full details rather than just saying that they are ill.
-If they are self-isolating please tell us that and the start date of their self-isolation.
-There is then no need to email each day unless they need to stay off longer than expected to recover.
+Students can return to school when they have tested negative.

-How is work being provided now school is closed ?
+How will work be provided if school is closed ?